DerCodenascher/Atto/README.md

 ### Name and describe 2 Design Patterns (except façade or adapter):
 - State: Behavioural design pattern which allows for objects to have multiple states and change their behaviour according to the state they are in.
 - Memento: Design pattern that enables the storage and later restoring of the internal state of an object.

+## Exercise 4 - Questions
+### What is a precompiled header?
+Name pros and cons:
+In a precompiled header usually commonly used header files are grouped together and precompiled into a binary format.
+The advantage is faster compilation time and fewer include statements in the source code.
+Disadvantages are that PCHs can easily become bloated, the entire PCH must be recompiled when a change occurs in an included header file, additional maintenance overhead, and that the compiler must support precompiled headers.
+### Describe the layer of abstraction with your own words:
+The abstraction layer (Window.h) allows us to program the rest of our application without worrying about the details of the concrete implementation of the window class.
+In Window.h we can make the decision about which concrete class (for which platform) we will use, which in turn is responsible for the concrete implementation of the window functionality.
+### Name the SOLID principles and describe them briefly:
+- The _S_ingle-responsibility principle: Every class should have only one responsibility.
+- The _O_pen–closed principle: Software entities should be open for extension, but closed for modification.
+- The _L_iskov substitution principle: An object of a derived class must be able to be used as an object of the base class without breaking the program.
+- The _I_nterface segregation principle: Clients should not be forced to depend upon interfaces that they do not use.
+- The _D_ependency inversion principle: Depend upon abstractions (interfaces), not concretions.